roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

+===

- ****** Three Tales: Wifey, Girl And Hubby ****** byNonStopFunGuy© Suddenly, he threw me off of his body; almost in one motion, he put me on my knees, and he was behind me on his knees.
+Suddenly, he threw me off of his body; almost in one motion, he put me on my knees, and he was behind me on his knees.
 I felt his strong hands wrapping around my thin hips, as he steadied me, and guided his cock to my cunt from the backside.
 I yelped, as Paul began to fuck my doggy-style.
 He reached a hand down my thin spine, pushing my head and shoulders into the bed, while he spread his thick legs to lower his genitals and fuck my cunt with that huge shaft.
 I heard him roar, as he stared down at me in the near-darkness, probably imagining the strawberry-blonde's hot little ass in front of him instead.
 "I love your fuckin' body, Kelli!" spat my husband at his pretend, fantasy date, pulling my pelvis back so he could sink his dick all the way inside my cunt.

  Shit, this was brutal!
 We both screamed and moaned, while I pinched my nipples and alternatively rubbed my clitoris while my sexy husband fucked me senseless.
 My legs and back were sore from being bent over, but he didn't stop; he continued driving that fat, long dick into my cunt over and over, stretching it.
 I felt liquids dripping down my spread-open, inner thighs, a mixture of his sperm and my juices.
 I felt my asscheeks, tight as they are, ripping from the repeated impacts of his flat, firm pelvis against my small figure.
 The air was still, hot, musky; we moaned as we sucked in air, pounding our bodies together.